auroraEros/auroraEros/README.md

-# 🌟 AuroraEros | Frontend Developer Portfolio
+# 🌟 Sahar Javadi| Frontend Developer Portfolio

 Welcome to my project showcase!
 I'm a frontend developer passionate about building responsive, user-friendly, and high-performance web applications.
 This repository highlights a variety of projects I've built using modern technologies such as React, Next.js, TailwindCSS, Supabase, TypeScript, and more.